SimplexCC/sell-docs/source/includes/_sell-flow.md

-# Transaction Flow #
+# SellCrypto Flow #

 A description of the flow of a SellCrypto transaction, from the end-user's point of view, follows.
-It is important that you read this section in order to understand the various API messages, their meaning, and the contexts in which they are relevant.
+It is important that you read this section in order to understand the meaning and context of the various API messages.

-## qet-quote ##
+## Quote ##

 SellCrypto transactions are transactions in which your end-user sells their crypto currency in exchange for fiat money.
 The first thing to establish, then, is how much crypto currnecy the end-user wishes to sell (and consequentially how much fiat they will receive for it), or figure out how much crypto currency the end-user needs to sell in order to receive a certain amount of fiat money.